Meridian Dashboard

 Advanced configuration

 The surveillance view component lets you model views for different monitoring contexts.
-Use it to create a special view as an example for network or server operators.
+You can use it to create a special view as an example for network or server operators.
 The dashboard displays only one configured surveillance view.
 You can, however, let certain users define their surveillance view to fit their requirements by mapping their account to a configured surveillance view component.

 Any nodes selected in the surveillance view are also aware of the User Restriction Filter.
-If you have a group of users who should see only a subset of nodes, the surveillance view will filter the data appropriately.
+If you have a group of users who should see only a subset of nodes, the surveillance view filters the data appropriately.

 Dashboard role